vas3k/home-assistant-berlin-transport/README.md

 **4.** Restart Home Assistant core again and you should now see two new entities (however, it may take some time for them to fetch new data).
 If you don't see anything new — check the logs (Settings -> System -> Logs).
 Some error should pop up there.

-### Adding the lovelace card
+### Add the lovelace card

 When sensor component is installed and working you can add the new fancy widget for your dashboard.

-**1.** Copy the [www/berlin-transport-timetable-card.js](./www) card module to the `www` directory of your Home Assistant.
+**1.** Copy the [berlin-transport-timetable-card.js](./www) card module to the `www` directory of your Home Assistant.
 The same way you did for the sensor above.
 If it doesn't exist — create one.

 **2.** Go to your Home Assistant dashboard, click "Edit dashboard" at the right top corner and after that in the same top right corner choose "Manage resources".